-- Advisers managing hedge funds (including certain separately managed accounts) that collectively have over US\$1.5 billion in assets under management must file this form with the SEC quarterly.
-Advisers managing hedge funds with between US\$150 million and US\$1.5 billion under management must file annually.
-Advisers with less than US\$150 million under management attributable to private funds are not required to file Form PF but are subject to less comprehensive disclosure requirements.
+- "Large" hedge fund advisers (advisers managing hedge funds (including certain separately managed accounts) that collectively have at least US\$1.5 billion in assets under management) must file Form PF on a quarterly basis. - Other hedge fund advisers managing less than US\$1.5 billion hedge fund assets under management must file annually (and are subject to less comprehensive disclosure requirements).

-- Form PF will require disclosure of the following items, among other things, with respect to each hedge fund:
+- Form PF requires disclosure of the following items, among other things, with respect to each hedge fund:

 - the fund's investment strategy;

 - gross and net assets;

 - percentage of assets managed using high-frequency, computer-driver trading algorithms;

 - largest creditors;

 - notional value of derivatives;

 - number of equity holders;

-- percentage of the fund owned by certain types of investors;
+- percentage of the fund owned by certain types of investors; and

-and

 - monthly and quarterly performance information.

-Funds of funds are permitted to provide only a subset of the Form PF disclosure required of other private funds.
+Funds of funds are permitted to provide a narrow subset of the Form PF disclosures required of other private funds.